 Making bunny bags is one of my favorite Easter crafts for preschoolers.
 Transform a simple lunch bag into an adorable bunny work of art.

-If you are looking for Easter crafts for preschoolers, I have a cute one to share with you.
+If you are looking for Easter-themed preschool craft ideas?
+I have a cute one to share with you.
 I worked at a preschool a few years ago where making bunny bags was a spring tradition.
-The bags can be used for a egg hunt or activity, or can be filled with treats and goodies.
+The bags can be used for an egg hunt or activity or can be filled with treats and goodies.

 To begin, you will need the following supplies: